autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-faq.md

 ### Can I run TabularPrediction on Mac/Windows?

 Yes!
-The only functionality that may not work is `hyperparameter_tune=True` with the NN model (this should be resolved in the next MXNet update).
+The only functionality that may not work is hyperparameter tuning with the NN model (this should be resolved in the next MXNet update).

 ### What machine is best for running TabularPrediction?